soniasingla/shardeum-docs/docs/node/run/validator.md

 :::warning
 Be very careful with your private keys.
 We recommend you use a private key which has testnet tokens only to be safe.

+Please note, this is not the recommended method for staking with the Shardeum validator.
+Mishandling of private key may result in loss of assets.
+Shardeum discards private key after the transaction is signed.
+Take precaution when extracting your private key.
 :::

 ```shell